An Organism Among Many Organisms

-Today the doctor prescribed Avelox for 12 days.
+Today the doctor prescribed Avelox.
 They are little white moons of dust wrapped in foil like candy.
 Pop one per day.
 Repeat.

 On the R train to his office I read that traditionally medicinal plants were picked around the solar and lunar cycles.
 In the Celtic tradition,

 The wortcunner should not wash, pray, talk, or greet anyone when proceeding to the desired plant and should then tell it for what purpose and for whom he is digging it. … A magic circle was drawn around the plant. … Usually the gatherer had to be barefoot and wearing unstitched clothing without a belt, or go stark naked.
 The Gauls lifted the sacred herbs from the ground with their left hands and held them up, dedicating them to the heavens.
 The houseleek (Sempervivum tectorum), belonging to the thunder god, had to be picked between the flash of lighting and the clack of thunder.

 Wolf D. Storl, The Herbal Lore of Wise Women and Wortcunners

 Today I cannot believe that modern medicine holds the rational end of this spectrum.
 I have been prescribed twelve days of synthetic powder moons.
 Generated where: unknown.
 If the infection will be effected: unknown.
 If it is even bacterial: unknown.
 The only thing that is certain: some portion of the friendly bacteria that intimately evolved over thousands of years with my ancestors will be damaged, perhaps irreparably.

 These are the primitive healers, the MDs in their pale skin and white coats.
 They often say: We do not know why the drug works.
 We do not know if the drug will work.
 We only know it worked for some other people, whose bodies may or may not resemble your own.